And I wanted to, I don't normally have a show for tonight.

 Yeah.

-So anyway, that's just my that's just my observation.
+So anyway, that's just my observation.

-I I wouldn't call it a complete failure.
+I wouldn't call it a complete failure.

-Uh obviously a failure to try and impose those things by force, which is a contradiction.
+Obviously, a failure to try and impose those things by force, which is a contradiction.

-And I think I agree with you, that led to tremendous problems and was ultimately immoral.
+And I think I agree with you that led to tremendous problems and was ultimately immoral.

 I appreciate that.

-Come and calm my man boobs, man.
+All right, Monsieur Zen, come and calm my man boobs, man.

 Chill my moobs.